mwojnars/chatgpt-name-parser/README.md

 All in all, there is still large room for improvement in the algorithm: through model fine-tuning, prompt engineering, hyperparameters optimization, post-processing of the output, using additional data sources etc.
-It is very likely the algorithm's accuracy could surpass 90% on this dataset after improvements.
+It is very likely the algorithm could largely surpass 90% accuracy on this dataset after improvements.